Last updated on September 4th, 2020

-As you all know, on Thursday, athlete Hima Das, 18 yr old from Assam, (now known as the Golden Girl) made an incredible history by becoming India’s first ever track and field gold medalist at the IAAF World Championships (Under-20 400 m race event) in Tampere, Finland by clocking 51.46 seconds.
+As you all know, on 12 July, 2018, Thursday, athlete Hima Das, 18 yr old from Assam, (now known as the Golden Girl) made an incredible history by becoming India’s first ever track and field gold medalist at the IAAF World Championships (Under-20 400 m race event) in Tampere, Finland by clocking 51.46 seconds.
 The Hindu (external link).
+She is also the first ever Youth Ambassador for UNICEF India.

 — IAAF (@iaaforg) July 12, 2018